Azure/bicep-types-az/generated/vmware/microsoft.avs/2021-12-01/types.md

 ### Properties
 * **principalId**: string (ReadOnly): The principal ID of private cloud identity.
 This property will only be provided for a system assigned identity.
 * **tenantId**: string (ReadOnly): The tenant ID associated with the private cloud.
 This property will only be provided for a system assigned identity.
-* **type**: 'None' | 'SystemAssigned': The type of identity used for the private cloud.
+* **type**: 'None' | 'SystemAssigned' | string: The type of identity used for the private cloud.
 The type 'SystemAssigned' refers to an implicitly created identity.
 The type 'None' will remove any identities from the Private Cloud.

 ## PrivateCloudProperties
 ### Properties